Best German Shepherd Food

 The honest framing: true grain allergies in dogs are uncommon.
 The most common food allergens are proteins (beef, dairy, chicken, wheat), not grains as a category.
 If your Shepherd is doing well on a grain-free food and your vet has no concerns, there is no need to panic.
 But if you are choosing a new food, grain-inclusive options from established manufacturers have more research and veterinary consensus behind them.

-Fresh dog food (brands like The Farmer’s Dog, Nom Nom, and Ollie) has grown rapidly.
-The appeal is straightforward: human-grade ingredients, minimal processing, individually portioned.
-But the cost difference for a breed this size is substantial.
+Fresh food (The Farmer’s Dog, Nom Nom, Ollie) offers human-grade ingredients with minimal processing.
+The appeal is real, but the cost for a 70-pound Shepherd is substantial.

-Is it worth it?
-There is limited published research comparing long-term health outcomes between fresh and kibble diets.
-Fresh food may offer benefits in palatability, digestibility, and reduced processing, but whether those translate to measurably better health over a dog’s lifetime is not yet proven.
-For dogs with specific digestive issues that have not responded to commercial kibble, fresh food can be worth trying.
+Limited published research compares long-term health outcomes between these approaches.
+For Shepherds with digestive issues unresponsive to kibble, wet or fresh food can be worth trying.
 For the average healthy Shepherd, quality kibble provides complete nutrition at a fraction of the cost.
+Our dry vs raw vs wet comparison breaks down the full tradeoffs.

 Supplements Worth Considering